EtchedPixels/FUZIX/Kernel/platform/platform-nascom/README.md

 - PIO CF adapter
 - GM816 RTC (or similar) as timer only, can use NMI (jumper LKS2 7-8)
 - GM833 RAMDisc
+- MAP80 (1 to 4 cards)
+- Floppy (Needs more testing on the variants)

+Note that for the MAP80 you need to set CONFIG_MAP80 in kernel-z80u.def and config.h and do a clean and rebuild of the kernel.
+The MAP80 build at this point uses the same memory map as the page mode, whereas it (and some of the GM page mode cards) could do 0xE000.

 ## Options